jose-acevedoflores/cffi-explore/notes/fatptr_through_ffi.md

 ## Passing dyn trait through ffi

-I liked the idea of providing a Trait object (`OnSend`) to the `handler_(dest: &str, handle: Box<dyn OnSend>) ...` function instead of a concrete struct, so the users of the library could just provide an arbitrary struct that satisfies the bound (or maybe I'm pigeonholed in java).
+One of my goals for this library was to expose to the user a `handler` method that could accept a struct as long as it implemented a specific method that would be used as a callback by the `c` side of the library.
+I liked the idea of having a function signature like `handler_(dest: &str, handle: Box<dyn OnSend>) ...` so the users could define their own structs and just respond to callbacks from the `c` side via their implementation of that `OnSend` trait.

 Where I ran into trouble was when I tried passing the resulting `*mut dyn OnSend` down to the `c` side and back through the `extern "C" fn handler_cb`

-The code looked like this
+The code looked like this:
 ```rust
 #[link(name = "dummy")]
 extern "C" {